ge-high-assurance/RACK/cli/README.md

 `data-graph` is a graph identifier URL.
 This URL allows multiple datasets to be stored in the same triple store.

+`extra-data-graphs` is a list of additional graph identifier URLs.
+While the previous data graph will be used to store the ingested data, these data graphs are only used for looking up data.

 `ingestion-steps` takes an ordered list of CSV and OWL file imports used to populate the graph.